KonstantinSimeonov/dmoj-tasks/intermediate/07trees/02medians/README.md

 Median is defined as follows:
 - If the count of numbers in the sequence is odd:
-  - The median is the middle number by value, not average
+  - The median is **the middle number by value**, not average
   - Example: the sequence `5 1 2 3 1` has median `2`
 - If the count of numbers in the sequence is even:
-  - The median is the average between the two middle values:
+  - The **median is the average between the two middle values**:
   - Example: the sequence `5 1 2 3 1 3` has median `2.5`

-## Input
+# Input

-Read from the standard input
+- Read from the standard input

 - On each of the input, you will find one of the three commands
   - 'ADD number' - perform ADD command
   - 'FIND' - perform 'FIND' command and print the median
   - 'EXIT' - stop reading commands

-## Output
+# Output

-Print to the standart output
+- Print to the standart output

 - Print the median for each `FIND` command

-## Constraints
+# Constraints

 - The commands are always less than 131074
 - Each number is always between -2^15 and 2^15

-## Sample tests
+# Sample tests

-### Input
+## Input

 ```
 ADD 5